 With pristine white sand beaches, crystal blue water wherever you look and some of the best luxury hotels in the world, it’s easy to think there’s not a lot to do in Mauritius other than work on your tan and laze by the side of a pool.
 Oh how wrong you are!

 Mauritius isn’t just about the beaches and the palm trees.
-If you can tear yourself away from your next cocktail then this island in the middle of the Indian Ocean is home to some incredible activities, unusual natural wonders and fascinating history (just ask about the dodo and you’ll see what I mean!)
+If you can tear yourself away from your next cocktail then this island in the middle of the Indian Ocean is home to some incredible activities, unusual natural wonders and a fascinating history (just ask about the dodo and you’ll see what I mean!)

 With that in mind, here are 10 incredible things to do in Mauritius.
 Hopefully this will help plan your trip to Mauritius!

 Stand and wonder at the Seven Coloured Earths